kalekdev/uni/semester-1/lineare-algebra/notes.typ

 TODO: Lecture 14 & 15 Gilbert Strang, unsure what script means here

+== Hilbert Space
+_Metric Space (aka Pre-Hilbert space)_ - A space with an inner product that satisfies the previously defined criteria

+TODO: Define cauchy completeness, may still come up in analysis though

+_Hilbert Space_ - A complete metric space, limits are defined, which may be infinite dimensional

 == Gram-Schmidt
 _Orthonormal_ - Normalised orthogonal vectors; ie. a set of vectors that are orthogonal between one another and have length (norm) 1.